tetcore/substrate-verifiable-credentials/docs/basics.md

 You will see throughout the tutorial we will add an ampersand (`&`) in front of some variables which implies that we are borrowing the value.
 This is useful if we need to reuse the value multiple times throughout a function.

-It basically hinders you from doing stupid mistakes in handling memory - so be thankful if the Rust compiler advises you not to do a certain thing.
+It basically hinders you from making stupid mistakes in handling memory - so be thankful if the Rust compiler advises you not to do a certain thing.

 ### Traits